laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

 <span style="color:red">

-The recording sounds pretty clear if you just listen to it.
+Comment: The recording sounds pretty clear if you just listen to it.
 The spectrogram is a good example of how reduced some vowels can get!
 The stops are fairly clear.

 Usually we'd mark the start of each stop at the point of closure (when the tongue or lips actually stops air going through your mouth).
 But it's not that clear here where the stop segments should start and end because he's speaking at such a slow rate!
 In this case a little bit arbitrary.
 If you were doing this for a fine-grained phonetics analysis you would need to make some decisions on how to be consistent with this.
 For automatic word transcription, we'll see that we don't need to be too worried about what the exact boundary is as long as it is consistent.